crdx/docopt-compgen/README.md

     --command-name NAME    Command name
-                           If not specified then the slugified basename of <command> will be used --namespace NAME       Prefix for generated bash functions [default: cmd] -v, --version          Show version
+                           If not specified then the slugified basename of <command> will be used --namespace NAME       Prefix for generated bash functions [default: cmd] --header TEXT          Header to insert at the start of the completion script -v, --version          Show version
     -h, --help             Show help
 ```